greykoalacode/greykoalacode/README.md

 ## Hi there 👋

-I am Surya Madhavan, software developer from India.
+I am Surya Madhavan, software engineer from India.
 I like to develop things using code.
 I think of technologies as tools to be equipped and deployed while solving problems.

 Portfolio (Built with NextJS, TailwindCSS): [msurya.in](https://msurya.in)